abcdesktopio/docs/opsdocs/docs/3.1/config/persistentvolumes.md

 ## Define `persistent volume` and `persistent volume claim`

 To define `Persistent Volume` or `Persistent Volume Claim`, update the od.config file and set

 ```
 desktop.homedirectorytype: 'persistentVolumeClaim'
 desktop.persistentvolume: { YOUR PERSISTENT VOLUME DICT CONFIGURATION TEMPLATE - THIS CAN BE NONE }
-desktop.persistentvolumeclaim: { YOUR PERSISTENT VOLUME CLAIM (NAME AS STRING) OR (DICT CONFIGURATION TEMPLATE) }
+desktop.persistentvolumeclaim: 'NAME OF AN EXISTING PVC' OR { YOUR PERSISTENT VOLUME CLAIM DICT CONFIGURATION TEMPLATE }
 desktop.removepersistentvolume: False
 desktop.removepersistentvolumeclaim: True
 ```

 ### desktop.homedirectorytype

 To use `desktop.persistentvolume` and `desktop.persistentvolumeclaim` values, the `desktop.homedirectorytype` must be set to `persistentVolumeClaim`

 ```
 desktop.homedirectorytype: 'persistentVolumeClaim'